tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ### BYOS
 Azure Hybrid Benefit is also available for BYOS RHEL and SLES Marketplace images.
-There is currently one RHEL BYOS offer available, which is a private listing.
+There's currently one RHEL BYOS offer available, which is a private listing.
-To gain access to this private listing, it is necessary to join Red Hat's Cloud Access program.
+To gain access to this private listing, it's necessary to join Red Hat's Cloud Access program.

 SLES BYOS Marketplace offers can be identified by their name, which denotes them as BYOS, for example, 'SUSE Enterprise Linux 12 SP5 - BYOS'.